stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://mastodon.social/tags/cloudflare).

+"Save the Internet, boycott #Cloudflare" by @[Ajz](https://mastodon.nl/@Ajz/103712485183183547)

+"I used the "shocking" fact that I noticed that mastodon.social is using "bad-cookie" #Cloudflare, to once again remind people that mastodon.social is overloaded." by @[Ajz](https://mastodon.nl/@Ajz/103709379040402180)

+"Cloudflare silently deleted my DNS records" by @[hackeroo](https://botsin.space/@hackeroo/103715714895415788)

 "NPM’s outage and Cloudflare’s communication... what a mess" by @[zerok](https://chaos.social/@zerok/103681659450407389)